chrishtr/async-dom/display-locking/explainer.md

 locking proposal is going to work, we will briefly discuss the major update phases.

-Note to the reader: these phases are covered in greated detail in the [rendering event loop](https://github.com/chrishtr/rendering/blob/master/rendering-event-loop.md).
+Note to the reader: these phases are covered in greater detail in the [rendering event loop](https://github.com/chrishtr/rendering/blob/master/rendering-event-loop.md).
 Here, we briefly go over the main update phases that happen in a typical